petrica/martinescu/content/posts/homio/request-for-comment.md

 toAddress: 10
 ```

+### Programatic APIs

+The programatic API should be simple, exposing only the bare minimum methods to complete the communication purposes.
+Coarse-grained perspective of the objects involved in the design might look like this:
+* **Device** - object that represents the client device
+* **Hub** - object that represent the hub
+* **HubDevice** - objects that represents the client devices connected to the hub

+**Device APIs**
+- **sendDatapoint(Datapoint &datapoint): void** - send datapoint to hub, every communication details are hidden behind the implementation of this method.
+- **hasDatapoint(): bool** - has the device received any updates from the hub?
+These updates can come either direct while the device is listening for data from hub, or indirect as part of the ACK payload.
+- **getDatapoint(Datapoint &datapoint)** - get the datapoint details sent by the hub.
+Once the data has been read the **hadDatapoint** will return false on the next call.
+- **tick(): void** - processing method that handles the async operations and communication processes.
+- **getLastSendStatus(): SendStatus** - get the last **sendDatapoint** communication status.
+This could could be model as an enum: PENDING, SENT, ERROR, etc

+**Hub APIs**
+- **getDeviceList(): HubDevice[]** - retrieves all the connected devices to the hub.
+- **HubDevice:sendDatapoint(Datapoint &datapoint): void** - send datapoint back to the client device, again depending on the configuration of the device, this could be sent directly or as part of the ACK payload.
+- **HubDevice:hasDatapoint(): bool** - have we received any updates from the device?
+- **HubDevice:getDatapoint(Datapoint &datapoint): void** - get the received datapoint for a specific device.
+- **HubDevice:getLastSendStatus(): SendStatus** - get the **sendDatapoint** communication status.
+Similar to the device method this will return an enum about the last packet that has been sent.
+- **tick(): void** - processing method that handles all the async processes.

 ## Conclusion

 Making use of the NRF24 wireless communication chip protocol we were able to create a custom protocol that can in theory accept thousands of devices to report back their data to a central hub.